 Creating a parent role follows the same process as creating any other single role.
 In the example below, we create a global role “Z_CREATE_SO_GLOBAL” which allows the creation of Sales Orders (transaction VA01) for all company codes, sales org.

 The menu for a derived role cannot be individually maintained as all entries are inherited from the parent.

 Now we maintain the values of the org levels relevant to the child role.
 In the example below, we have used a dummy value of @ but in a production system, the correct value for org levels should be used.
 The other need not be maintained at this stage.
 Now we save the authorization entry for the derived role.

 To populate the rest of the authorization values for the child role, we go into the authorization maintenance screen for the parent and click the button “push from gl”.
 This option pushes the non-org level values from the parent to the child's role and generates the profiles for both.

 The most critical success factor for a parent-derived role concept is how well, the different business processes mapped by SAP roles are mirrored across the different divisions in an enterprise.
 In other words, a parent-derived role concept will not be very beneficial in case an enterprise follows a different business process in its different subsidiaries.

 A single role is an integration of t codes and authorization objects.
-However, SAP also designs composite roles that contain one or few single roles.
-Let us explore the technical and business reasons for exploring the composite roles.
+However, SAP also designs composite roles that contain one or a few single roles.
+Let us explore the technical and business reasons for exploring composite roles.

 Although transactions cannot be added directly to a composite role, however, it can have its own menu structure that is displayed through the SAP Auditor role.